-A. detailed knowledge of the historical development of musical style in Western culture in relation to the political, economic, social, religious developments and values of the time in quizzes and examinations
+The student will demonstrate detailed knowledge of the historical development of musical style in Western culture in relation to the political, economic, social, religious developments and values of the time in quizzes and examinations

-B. ability to apply knowledge of musical style, historical periods and genres from Western culture to representative examples of music in laboratory worksheets
+The student will demonstrate ability to apply knowledge of musical style, historical periods and genres from Western culture to representative examples of music in laboratory worksheets

-C. ability to compare and contrast repertoire of concert music in laboratory worksheets
+The student will demonstrate ability to compare and contrast repertoire of concert music in laboratory worksheets

-D. ability to critique good performance from bad, from the perspectives of artistic quality and appropriate historical performance practice in concert reports and through participation in on-campus and/or online discussions
+The student will demonstrate ability to critique good performance from bad, from the perspectives of artistic quality and appropriate historical performance practice in concert reports and through participation in on-campus and/or online discussions

-E. ability to discuss, with insight and understanding, the social and personal implications of the development of musical style in Western culture through participation in online discussions
+The student will demonstrate ability to discuss, with insight and understanding, the social and personal implications of the development of musical style in Western culture through participation in online discussions

 The student will demonstrate self-managed learning in a comprehensive journal, in which they reflect upon, evaluate, and describe their own learning process by writing two reflections on each topic area: a pre-reflection that includes what the student already knows about the topic and a post-reflection in which students summarize what they learned and want to remember, clarify, or pursue in more depth

 For the honors section, students are required to complete a substantial summative project

 Method(s) of Instruction

-B. listening to representative examples of music that illustrate concepts related to the historical/social context, stylistic categories, structural characteristics and important composers for the varied topic areas
+The student will listen to representative examples of music that illustrate concepts related to the historical/social context, stylistic categories, structural characteristics and important composers for the varied topic areas

-C. participating in discussion (on-campus and/or online)
+The student will participate in discussion (on-campus and/or online)

-D. completing laboratory worksheets that provide additional information, as well as ask application questions correlated with listening examples
+The student will complete laboratory worksheets that provide additional information, as well as ask application questions correlated with listening examples

 Feedback on tests and assignments delivered via email; class discussion may be delivered in chat rooms, listservs and newsgroups

 Representative Text(s) and Other Materials